IBM-Cloud/capital-weather/README.md

 ### Historical Conditions

 A callback function for getting weather conditions for the past ten years on the current date for the input latitude/longitude value.
 This function makes several calls to the `getOneHC` helper method.
-Utilizes the `current` method of the Weather Channel API.
+Utilizes the `historical` method of the Weather Channel API.

 ## API documentation
 This sample application was built with developer reusability in mind.
 For ease of use, I have created [Swagger UI API documentation][swagger_api_url] for the algorithms built into this sample app.
 The API is currently rate limited, so please use it sparingly.